Similkameen River: International

-The Similkameen River subject to international water-sharing agreements governed by the International Joint Commission as part of the Columbia Basin.
+The Similkameen River is subject to international water-sharing agreements governed by the International Joint Commission as part of the Columbia Basin.
 The authority responsible for overseeing the IJC agreements is the International Osoyoos Lake Board of Control, composed of appointees from Environment Canada, the BC Ministry of Water, Land Air Protection, the US Army Corps of Engineers, the US Geological Survey, and private consultants.